Hârșova

 The village of Vadu Oii is administered by the town.
 The village is linked with Giurgeni commune over the Danube via the Giurgeni-Vadu Oii Bridge.

 Etymology

 The relationship between the current name of Hârșova and the ancient name of the city, Carsium has long been a matter of debate among historians and linguists.
 According to Iorgu Iordan the ancient name may have been kept under the influence of the Slavic word Круш, cliff, rock.

-The current name may also derive from the ancient Slavic god Hârs (Хърс) and Slavic suffix "-ova" and it is still under debate whether it is in any way linked with the ancient name, or perhaps a common proto-indo-european root related to "ecstasy"/"desire", ultimately also related to the vedic rta and avestan arta.
+The current name may also derive from the ancient Slavic god Hârs (Хърс) and Slavic suffix "-ova" and it is still under debate whether it is in any way linked with the ancient name, or perhaps a common Proto-Indo-European root related to "ecstasy"/"desire", ultimately also related to the Vedic rta and Avestan arta.

 History

-In ancient times, a Roman settlement named Carsium, belonging to the Scythia Minor province, lay on the current site of the town.
+In ancient times, a Roman settlement grew up on the site of the current town named Carsium around the Roman fort of the same name whose remains are still visible on the bank of the Danube.
+It was initially in Moesia and later in Scythia Minor province.

+In 1570 (Hijri 977) the castle town had 69 guards, 71 Muslim households and 84 Christian households and it was a "has" of Mehmet Bey, the mirliva of Silistra.

+The Storming of Hirsovo took place in 1773.